DemonStar: Development and release

 Mountain King Studios was formed by lead developer Scott Host following his departure from Apogee Software to independently develop and self-publish titles.
-Development of Demonstar was completed by Scott Host and Kevin Blackman, with music composed by Robert Prince, who provided sound effects and music for the Doom series and other Apogee Software titles.
+Development of DemonStar was completed by Scott Host and Kevin Blackman, with music composed by Robert Prince, who provided sound effects and music for the Doom series and other Apogee Software titles.

 DemonStar was re-released in 2003 as DemonStar: Secret Missions.
 Released in two parts, Secret Missions used an enhanced version of the original engine and new music.
 Each Secret Missions title contains eight new levels.

 As a shareware title, DemonStar was packaged among other software, such as the Space Arcade Collection by Greenstreet Software, and Arcade Classics.

 Reception

 DemonStar received mixed reviews upon release, with reviewers divided on the merits of the simplicity of its gameplay.
 Positive assessments of the game focused on the addictiveness and intensity of its arcade-style gameplay.
 David Laprad of The Adrenaline Vault praised the game as "one of the most intense scrolling shooters I can ever recall playing...the level design is top-notch, and betrays the experience the developers have had designing this type of game."
 In reviewing the Secret Missions version, Stuart Campbell noted the game was a "tough, well-balanced, no-nonsense "shmup" that you can devote the odd blissful, brainless half-hour to."

 Many reviewers compared the game to its predecessor, Raptor, and the 1990 arcade video game Raiden.
 Stuart Campbell of PC Zone stated the game "follows the Raiden design template to a degree that verges on stalking."
-Gaming Entertainment Monthly assessed that their disappointment with Demonstar was due to high expectations "based on what Raptor offered in the past".
+Gaming Entertainment Monthly assessed that their disappointment with DemonStar was due to high expectations "based on what Raptor offered in the past".
 Common critiques included the lack of a save feature or a points system to upgrade the player's ship, as had been the case in Raptor.

-Negative reviews of Demonstar focused upon the low resolution for a game released in 1998.
+Negative reviews of DemonStar focused upon the low resolution for a game released in 1998.
 Richie Shoemaker of PC Zone stated "the viewing window is so tiny...you shouldn't have to switch resolution to enjoy a game".
 GameSpot acknowledged that the game was an improvement of the resolution of Raptor by running in SVGA, but stated "there's a major trade-off: DemonStar always runs in a window, even (in) the so-called "full screen" mode, which simply crops out your desktop background with metallic textures".

+Remastered version

+In 2023, a remastered version of the original DemonStar was released.
+Containing the same levels as the original, its audiovisual presentation was completely revised.
+The remastered DemonStar features new high resolution graphics, a frame rate of up to 120 fps, a Tate mode for vertical monitors and a new soundtrack composed by the Danish sound artist Pfeffermouse.
+An optional "Legacy Mode" resembles the graphics of the 1998 DemonStar and features the original soundtrack by Bobby Prince.